runicscribe/worldbuilding-docs/dae-machina/culture/technology/index.md

  - 7196 km (open ocean); 48 days
  - 7836 km (By Kita Lau coastline); 52 days

+## Warfare

+### Battlemages

+### Fortifications

+Even the walls of a small town will have some defensive charms on them.

+Major cities have multilayered magical defenses, protecting them against mundane and magical attack, as well as blocking scrying, teleportation, etc.

+### Siege Weapons

+Channelers Mortar: Only the actual weapon is magical, projectiles can be most anything.
+Typically channels kinetic energy from a large weight to launch a projectile at extreeme velocity.
+Typically large, bulky, and difficult to transpot - most common in defensive emplacements.
+Because they use mundane projectiles, most magical defenses don't do much against them.

+Arcane Bombs - enchanted projectiles.
+Many variations.
+Can be launched through mundane or magical means.

+More compact magical weapons also exist, but typically require some arcana source, such as infused gemstones.

+Siege spells - actually requires casters, but can be adapted for the situation.

+### Espionage

 ## Currency

 The cultures of Dae'machina use a wide variety of currencies.